lbl-srg/obc/specification/source/executiveSummary.rst

-being developed to support the design, deployment and operation of advanced energy and controls for buildings, for district heating and cooling systems and and for geothermal systems through its
+being developed to support the design, deployment and operation of advanced energy and controls for buildings, for district heating and cooling systems and for geothermal systems through its
 Building Technologies Office, Advanced Manufacturing Office and Geothermal Office, respectively.